 I always stress to my clients that the key to creating compelling online video presentations is not merely to “be yourself” – rather it is to bring the very best of yourself to the screen.

 Create your First Impression by Design

 - Check your background.
 Your background setting must be congruent with how you want your brand to be perceived.
 Does it add to your brand or does it distract?
 Could you incorporate some subtle form of product placement in the background?

 - Good lighting is essential.
 Don’t have your back to the window.
 Make sure you are facing your light source.
 Good camera lighting is your “friend” on camera.
 Done well, it can make you look even better than you do in the flesh

 - Do you look the part?
 Is your wardrobe “on brand” and congruent with your key messages?
 Make sure you wear what your target market customer would expect you to be wearing if they were to do business with you

-- Modify your body language to cater for confines of the video frame.
-On screen everything is magnified, so “stage presenting” or even normal everyday body movement will look excessive on screen, and can upstage you and your delivery
+- Modify your body language to cater for the confines of the video frame.
+On-screen everything is magnified, so “stage presenting” or even normal everyday body movement will look excessive on-screen, and can upstage you and your delivery

 - Watch out for random body movements.
 Often when we are excited, nervous, or anxious we can have a tendency to shift our body weight, flap our arms and hands, or bob around which can be highly distracting to your viewer.
 Excessive movement on camera will upstage you every time – so make sure that any on-camera movement is a specific action (Side note: actors hack-trick: the quickest way to upstage your screen partner and steal the scene is to move around while they speak)

-- A warm genuine smile, with positive and engaging eye-contact, is essential on video.
+- A warm genuine smile, a relaxed face, and a calm focused mind, with steady confident eye contact, will appear captivating and engaging on video.